 There should be no lines breaks.
 You should never use Enter/Return in these fields.

 Still need some help?

-If this guide didn't solve your problem and you still need some help, always feel free to contact our Customer Service Department.
+If this guide didn't solve your problem and you still need some help, always feel free to contact Customer Support.

 Be sure to include the following in any escalation message: